GodaniShubham/NetFlix_Clone/README.md

 # NetFlix_Clone
-This is netflix clone ,this is made only for practice purpose
+This is netflix clone. this is only made for practice purpose.